lukasjarosch/educonn/srv/course/README.md

 # Course Srv

-This is the Course service with fqdn go.micro.srv.course.
+This is the Course service with fqdn educonn.course.

 ## Getting Started